 Most companies try to reach out by sending mail regarding your account when you leave the company.
 If you moved when you changed jobs, you might have missed those notifications.
 If the company did not hear from you for an extended period, it might have transferred your funds to a separate, unmanaged account.

-Discover Where Your Funds Are Transferred
+Discover Where Your Funds May Have Been Transferred

 If your former employer does not have your old 401(k), you can search on the Department of Labor’s abandoned plan database.
 You will be able to search for your plan using the information you already have, including your name, your employer’s name and more.
 If you had a traditional pension plan and it no longer exists, you can search the U.S. Pension Guaranty Corp. database to find your unclaimed pension.